Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-The algorithm starts by assigning a conditional anonymity $a'(\tau)=x$ to the first leader node $\tau\in L_s$.
-(If no leader node exists in $L_s$, it immediately returns the error code $-1$, Line~5.)
-It also finds the longest strand $P_\tau$ starting in $\tau$, assigns the same conditional anonymity $x$ to all of its nodes, and marks them as counted.
-Then, as long as there are guessable levels and no counting cut has been found yet, it keeps assigning guesses to non-counted nodes (Line~12).
-When a guess is made on a node $v$, some nodes in the path from $v$ to its ancestor in $L_s$ may become heavy; if so, the algorithm marks the deepest heavy node $v'$ as counted (Lines~13--16).
-Furthermore, if the newly counted node $v'$ is the root or a leaf of a complete isle $I$, then the conditional anonymities of all the internal nodes of $I$ are determined, and such nodes are marked as counted; this also unlocks their levels if such nodes were marked as guessed (Lines~17--20).
+The algorithm starts by assigning a conditional anonymity $a'(\vartheta)=x$ to the first leader node $\vartheta\in L_s$.
+If no leader node exists in $L_s$, the error message \texttt{"MissingNodes"} is immediately returned (Line~6).
+The algorithm also finds the longest strand $P_\vartheta$ hanging from $\vartheta$, assigns the same conditional anonymity $x$ to all of its nodes (including the unique child of the last node of $P_\vartheta$) and marks them as counted (Lines~7--11).
+Then, as long as there are nodes that can receive a guess and no counting cut has been found, the algorithm keeps assigning guesses to nodes.
+A node can receive a guess if it is guessable, not counted, and not locked (Line~12).